Generic modules for the category of filtered by standard modules: Abstract

 \section{Abstract}

-Here we show that, given a quasi-hereditary finite-dimensional algebra $\Lambda$ over an algebraically closed field, the category ${\cal F}(\Delta)$ of filtered by standard modules is tame if and only if, for any $d\in \hueca{N}$, there are only finitely many isomorphism classes of generic $\Lambda$-modules adapted to ${\cal F}(\Delta)$ with endolength $d$.
+Here we show that, given a finite homological system $({\cal P},\leq,\{\Delta_u\}_{u\in {\cal P}})$ for a finite-dimensional algebra $\Lambda$ over an algebraically closed field, the category ${\cal F}(\Delta)$ of $\Delta$-filtered modules is tame if and only if, for any $d\in \hueca{N}$, there are only finitely many isomorphism classes of generic $\Lambda$-modules adapted to ${\cal F}(\Delta)$ with endolength $d$.
 We study the relationship between these generic modules and one-parameter families of indecomposables in ${\cal F}(\Delta)$.
+This study applies in particular to the category of modules filtered by standard modules for standardly stratified algebras.
+This article includes a correction of an error in \cite{bpsqh}.